Martha Raye: Personal life

 Raye's personal life was complex and emotionally tumultuous.
 She was married seven times.

 Raye was a devout Methodist.
-She regularly attended church, read the Bible daily, and taught Sunday school.
-Because her religious views were often misconstrued, she said, "One paper says I'm Catholic and the other says I'm Jewish.
+She regularly attended church, she read the Bible daily, and she also taught Sunday school.
+Because her religious views were frequently misconstrued, she said "One paper says I'm Catholic, and the other says I'm Jewish.
 I guess that's fitting because, as a Methodist, I'm meant to be undetermined some of the time".

 Her engagement to orchestra leader Johnny Torrence was announced in June 1936.
 Less than two months later she commented, "They tell me I've gone Hollywood already because I got engaged to Johnny Torrence one day and broke it off the next."

 She was married to make-up artist Hamilton "Buddy" Westmore from May 30, 1937, until September 1937, filing for divorce on the basis of extreme cruelty; to composer-conductor David Rose from October 8, 1938, to May 19, 1941; to Neal Lang from May 25, 1941, to February 3, 1944; to Nick Condos from February 22, 1944, to June 17, 1953; to Edward T. Begley from April 21, 1954, to October 6, 1956; to Robert O'Shea from November 7, 1956, to December 1, 1960; and to Mark Harris from September 25, 1991, until her death in 1994.
-She had one child, a daughter, Melodye Condos (born July 26, 1944), with her fourth husband, Nick Condos.
+She had one child, a daughter born in July 1944, with Nick Condos.
+Melodye Condos was named after Raye's recently deceased younger sister.

-Politically, Raye was conservative, affirming her political views by informing an interviewer in 1984, "I believe in the constitution, strength in national defense, limited government, individual freedom, and personal responsibility.
-They reinforce the resolve the United States is the greatest country in the world and we can all be eternally grateful to our founding fathers for the beautiful legacy they left us."
+Politically, Raye was conservative, in a 1984 interview, she affirmed: "I believe in the constitution, strength in national defense, limited government, individual freedom, and personal responsibility.
+They reinforce the resolve that the United States is the greatest country in the world, and we can all be eternally grateful to our founding fathers for the beautiful legacy they left us."

 Death

-Raye's final years were plagued by ill health.
-She had a history of cardiovascular disease and suffered from Alzheimer's disease, in addition to losing both legs in 1993 due to poor circulation.
-While resting in the hospital-type bed in her home, she and her husband Mark Harris (who, because of their controversial May/December relationship, became a frequent guest on the popular Howard Stern radio program) were forced to move into a hotel after their house was destroyed in the 1994 Northridge earthquake.
-Raye died at age 78 of pneumonia on October 19, 1994.
+Raye died of pneumonia at the age of 78 on October 19, 1994.